TimWhiting/vikings/plan.md

   - we'd need to cancel the request, but combined with cacheTime that could be awkard
 - reusable cancellation logic

+??
+- optimistic like update (modifying it before network request, and if fail, revert)

 - generate riverpod_grap
 - open flutter devtool to inspect providers